-You might find that as the bruising develops, you become uncomfortable and sore.
-Painkillers such as paracetamol should be enough to take this uncomfortable feeling away, if you can take them (always read the label; do not exceed the recommended dose).
+You might find that as the bruising develops you become uncomfortable and sore.
+Painkillers such as paracetamol should be enough to take this uncomfortable feeling away.

 It is quite normal for your arm, breast or chest wall to tingle, feel tight and be tender.
 This may persist for a few weeks after surgery.